 Breakfast in Egypt is so different from what I’m used to.
 Traditionally Egyptian breakfast consists usually; Ful medames (fava beans), Falafel (ta’aimia), Egyptian flatbread (aish shami/ aish baladi), Cheese (feta), Eggs (boiled or scrambled with basturma meat) & some Salad or Vegetables.

-This is not the breakfast we are having every morning or more likely in the afternoons.
-First, it would take too long to prepare it and eat it (this kind of breakfast takes too much time in the mornings).
+This is not the breakfast we are having each morning.
+Because it would take too long to prepare it and eat it (this kind of breakfast takes too much time in the mornings).

 Here is a picture of our Egyptian breakfast.

-So, we are having a traditional Egyptian breakfast, when we have time enough and are super hungry.
+So usually, we are preparing a traditional Egyptian breakfast, when we have time enough and are super hungry.
 They say, that breakfast is the most important meal of the day and Egyptians know it.

 One of the most popular breakfast dishes in Egypt is the fava beans called ful medammes (foul) recipe here.